d00741845/Ravature-C/Install VScode.md

 The packages added to the package manager feeds are named in a hackable format:
 {product}-{type}-{version}.

-  product
+* product
-  The type of .NET product to install.
+  * The type of .NET product to install.
 Valid options are:
-    dotnet
+    * dotnet
-    aspnetcore
+    * aspnetcore
-  type
+* type
-  Chooses the SDK or the runtime.
+  * Chooses the SDK or the runtime.
 Valid options are:
-    sdk
+    * sdk
-    runtime
+    * runtime
-  version
+* version
-  The version of the SDK or runtime to install.
+  * The version of the SDK or runtime to install.
-  This article will always give the instructions for the latest supported version.
+  * Valid options are any released version, such as:
-  Valid options are any released version, such as:
+    * 3.0
-    3.0
+    * 2.2
-    2.2
+    * 2.1
-    2.1
+* Examples
-  Examples
+  * Install the .NET Core 2.2 SDK: dotnet-sdk-2.2
-    Install the .NET Core 2.2 SDK: dotnet-sdk-2.2 Install the ASP.NET Core 3.1 runtime: aspnetcore-runtime-3.1
+  * Install the ASP.NET Core 3.1 runtime: aspnetcore-runtime-3.1
-    Install the .NET Core 2.1 runtime: dotnet-runtime-2.1
+  * Install the .NET Core 2.1 runtime: dotnet-runtime-2.1

 # Create Firtst Console app